On the infinite Borwein product raised to a positive real power: Arithmetic properties of the cubic Borwein coefficients

 In this section we are interested in arithmetic properties (including sign patterns, vanishing and divisibility properties) of the Borwein coefficients for exponent $\delta=3$, i.e. for

-where $k>1$ is an integer (here we relax the condition that $k$ is prime, which we assumed in the earlier sections), which we shall refer to as \emph{cubic} Borwein coefficients.
-(Nevertheless, in relevant cases, $k$ will be assumed to be odd, or even a prime.)
+where $k>1$ is an integer, which we shall refer to as \emph{cubic} Borwein coefficients.
+(Here we relax the condition that $k$ is a prime, which we assumed in the earlier sections.
+Nevertheless, in relevant cases, $k$ will be assumed to be odd, or even a prime.)